kubernetes/kubernetes/docs/proposals/cluster-capacity.md

 Assuming the following:

 * predicting remaining cluster capacity on pod bases (e.g. "How many pods of a given shape I can schedule")
-* using the scheduler workflow as it is (applying the same predicates and priority functions/executing the same code wherever possible, using the same configuration)
+* seeing the scheduling algorithms as blackboxes, using the same configuration
 * prediction must not change the state of the cluster
 * provide general framework usable for any scheduling algorithm